GrzegorzStary/CONDOHOTEL/TESTING.md

 - Review Template Image: Corrected the image source reference to use the appropriate variable in the review template.

+  THERE ARE NO OTHER BUGS I AM AWARE OF

 ## README